Note: Virtual class meetings will be offered during the COVID virus shutdown.

 The FIRE Program is open to all — families with & without children, singles, divorced, widowed, even non-Catholics.
 Current participants range in age fr0m 4 to 75.

-Each home group has one or more facilitators, who prepare for and lead FIRE meetings.
+Each group has one or more facilitators, who prepare for and lead FIRE meetings.
 A facilitator formation session is offered.
-Contact the Coordinator (Al Reynolds) to find out more about being a FIRE facilitator.
+Please indicate on your registration whether you would be open to being a group facilitator.
+You will be contacted and training will be offered.

 - FIRE is a Christian Formation program in which people form groups to conduct pre-planned lessons that are engaging and designed to help people of all ages to grow in their faith.